matkoniecz/UnNetHackPlus/Home.md

 * http://alt.org/nethack/naonh.php graves checked out 9 I - new hallucinatory monster names, random engravings, gravestones and T-shirt messages
 * UnNH - (update through 1052 means enabling locust in data.base)
 * https://github.com/Chris-plus-alphanumericgibberish/dnethack/commits/master (January 25)
+* sporkhack (AFAIK, it is dead - but checking will not hurt)

 #texts
 *  Juiblex the Lord of the Slime Pit, Demon Lord of Oozes and All Things Most Foul.